ddnexus/pagy/docs/extras/calendar.md

 This extra makes sense when the result to paginate have some _time continuity_ and you want to provide a simple chronological browsing.
 For example: a movie catalog could allow the user to browse all the movies by year, or you may want to browse a long list of events by jumping and narrowing between years, months, days.

 On the other hand it does not make much sense for the result of a search that hits just a few sparse records scattered over a possibly long period of time.
-For that case the calendar extra has an `:active` switch that can be used to inactivate the calendar and fallback to the regular pagination.
+For that case the calendar extra has an `:active` flag that can be used to inactivate the calendar and fallback to the regular pagination.
 No need to maintain different UIs for wide browsing and narrow searching.

 ## Synopsis